michaelmilleryoder/fanfiction-nlp/quote_attribution/README.md

-├── run-svmrank.sh                                      (helper shell script to run SVM-Rank) ├── run.py                                              (main python script you will run) ├── tokens.py                                           (class to process tokens) └── train_pride_prejudice.sh                            (example shell script to train the `austen.model' using the Pride and Prejudice corpus)
+├── run-svmrank.sh                                      (helper shell script to run SVM-Rank) ├── run.py                                              (main python script you will run) ├── tokens.py                                           (class to process tokens) └── train_pride_prejudice.sh                            (example shell script to prepare SVM-Rank input file to train the `austen.model' using the Pride and Prejudice corpus)
 ```

 ## How To Run